-You can fly into Carcassonne's airport (Aéroport Sud de France Carcassonne), although if you are departing from the U.S., count on a layover somewhere in Europe or Paris.
+By Plane: You can fly into Carcassonne's airport (Aéroport Sud de France Carcassonne), although if you are departing from the U.S., count on a layover somewhere in Europe or Paris.
 Ryanair operates cheap flights from the UK to Carcassonne.
-Once you arrive, a shuttle service to the city centre leaves the airport 25 minutes after the arrival of each flight.
+Once you arrive, a shuttle service to the city center leaves the airport 25 minutes after the arrival of each flight.
 The cost is 5€ which also gives you one hour’s use of the entire transport system of the city.

 Carcassonne is right on the main Toulouse-Montpellier train route.